Passive Sonar: SURTASS

 Passive sonar uses hydrophones to “listen” for underwater sounds.
-The Surveillance Towed Array Sensor System (SURTASS) is a low-frequency array of hydrophones that is deployed from surface ships and receives acoustic data.
-SURTASS enables the Navy to make passive acoustic detections of quiet, nuclear- and diesel-powered submarines and to report real-time surveillance information to Navy commanders.
+The Surveillance Towed Array Sensor System (SURTASS) is a low-frequency array of hydrophones that is deployed from surface surveillance ships to receive acoustic data.
+Using SURTASS enables the Navy to detect quiet, nuclear- and diesel-powered submarines and to report real-time surveillance information to Navy commanders.

-SURTASS consists of a long Y-shaped acoustic array that is towed horizontally behind a surface surveillance ship.
-The SURTASS array includes environmental sensors, electronic components, and hydrophones that collect underwater sound signals and information about the ocean environment.
+SURTASS is a long Y-shaped acoustic array that is towed horizontally behind a surface surveillance ship.
+SURTASS includes environmental sensors, electronic components, and hydrophones that collect underwater sound signals and information about the ocean environment.

-Active sonar detects objects underwater by sending out a sound pulse or “ping” that bounces off an object and returns as an echo that can be detected.
-Some marine mammals use active acoustics to echolocate, which allows them to navigate and find food underwater.
+Active sonar detects underwater objects by sending out a sound pulse or “ping” that bounces or reflects off an object and returns as an echo that is received by hydrophones or other sensors.
+Some marine mammals use active acoustics to echolocate, which allows them to navigate, sense their environment, and locate prey (food) underwater.

-The operational characteristics of both the original and compact LFA sonar systems are:
+The operational characteristics of both the original and compact LFA sonar systems include:

-- Source level of an individual LFA sonar projector is approximately 215 dB re 1 µPa at 1 m (rms) or less (the LFA sonar array’s measured sound field would never be higher than the source level of an individual source projector)
+- Source level of an individual LFA sonar projector that is approximately 215 dB re 1 µPa at 1 m (rms) or less (the LFA sonar array’s measured sound field would never be higher than the source level of an individual source projector)

-- Sonar signals that are not constant tones but consist of various waveforms that vary in frequency and duration.
-A complete sequence of LFA sonar transmissions (or waveforms) is referred to as a wavetrain, each of which lasts between 6 and 100 seconds, with an average length of 60 seconds
+- Sonar signals that are not constant tones but consist of different waveforms varying in frequency and duration.
+A complete sequence of LFA sonar transmissions (or waveforms) is referred to as a wavetrain (also called a ping), each of which lasts between 6 and 100 seconds but averaging 60 seconds in length

-- The time between wavetrain transmissions is typically from 6 to 15 minutes
+- Time between wavetrain transmissions is typically from 6 to 15 minutes

 - Maximum duty cycle of 20% (duty cycle is ratio of sound “on” time to total time).